google/jscin/README.md

-# JavaScript based Customizable-table Input Methods
+# JsCIN: JavaScript based Common Input Method Editor (IME)

 For how to install or run JsCIN, please check the [user guide document](docs/USER_GUIDE.md).